 Replenishing vitamin and mineral levels doesn’t mean trying to eat everything on the list of healthy foods all at once.
 Instead, it’s about planning your weekly meals so you include at least some of the ingredients you enjoy in your meals.

-Research shows that vitamin B6 deficiency can make depression symptoms worse.
+- Vitamin B6 – Research shows that vitamin B6 deficiency can make depression symptoms worse.
 Other symptoms of deficiency include anemia, confusion, and a weakened immune system.
 To reduce depression during recovery, look for ways to add more vitamin B6 into your diet.
-Foods rich in vitamin B6 include pork, chicken, turkey, fish, eggs, potatoes, bread and soy beans.
+Foods rich in vitamin B6 include pork, chicken, turkey, fish, eggs, potatoes, bread, and soybeans.

-If a person’s magnesium levels are low, it’s possible to experience such symptoms as muscle cramps, irregular heartbeat and high blood pressure.
-Treating a magnesium deficiency can be as simple as consuming foods such as milk, yogurt, nuts, beans, spinach and fortified breakfast cereals.
+- Magnesium – If a person’s magnesium levels are low, it’s possible to experience such symptoms as muscle cramps, irregular heartbeat, and high blood pressure.
+Treating a magnesium deficiency can be as simple as consuming foods such as milk, yogurt, nuts, beans, spinach, and fortified breakfast cereals.